 So you have decided to own a Bulldog and are wondering what you're supposed to do next.
 Several things are important before you can take your dog home with you.
 First, you have to choose your dog.
 Do your research before you buy.
 Decide whether a Bulldog is the right dog for your lifestyle.
 Read the pages on the menu on the left to get more information.

-Do not be in a hurry to get a Bulldog puppy.
+Careful selection of a breeder will ensure your Bulldog puppy will be a healthy well-adjusted member of your family.
 Buying a puppy on impulse often leads to trouble down the road.
-Before buying a puppy (or an adult Bulldog), do extensive research on the breed to decide whether a Bulldog may be a good choice for you.
+Before buying a puppy (or an adult Bulldog), do your research on the breed to decide whether a Bulldog may be a good choice for you.
 The pages on this site provide valuable information and references to other articles.

 Bulldogs cost more to buy than many other breeds.
 The cost is higher because they have smaller litters, the costs of breeding are higher, and it is harder to raise a litter than in other breeds.
 By the time the puppies have been weaned and are ready to go to a new home - usually between 8 weeks and 16 weeks old - you can be reasonably sure that the puppy will not have major, undetected health problems.